Tahini Salad Dressing

 What To Use Tahini Salad Dressing On

-How To Make Tahini Salad Dressing
+How To Make Mediterranean Tahini Salad Dressing

-With a food processor, a blender or a good ole wire whisk, you can have tahini dressing whipped up in no time, store in the fridge for a few weeks and indulge in it on so many different recipes.
+With a food processor, a blender or simply an 8 oz Mason jar, you can have tahini dressing whipped up in no time!

 Tahini Dressing Options

-While tahini dressing is really just a 4 ingredient fast and easy recipe, as we know, everyone has varied tastes.
-Personalizing this dressing is as easy as adding a few favorite flavors to it:
+While tahini dressing is really just a 4-ingredient fast and easy recipe, as we know, everyone has varied tastes.

-• Maple syrup, honey or agave added will satisfy those who like a touch of sweet in their dressing
+• Maple syrup, honey or agave added will satisfy those who like a touch of sweet in their dressing.

-• Fresh herbs are always my favorite addition, which is why I grow as many as I can
+• Fresh herbs are always my favorite addition, which is why I grow as many as I can.

-• Dried spices raise the bar on flavor by adding za’atar, cumin, smoked paprika or even the heat of red pepper flakes
+• Dried spices raise the bar on flavor by adding za’atar, cumin, smoked paprika or even the heat of red pepper flakes.

-• Mustard will add a bit more zing than the lemons will because of the vinegar in mustard
+• Mustard will add a bit more zing than the lemons will because of the vinegar in mustard.

 Tahini Salad Dressing